 5 Ways to Attract Cardinals to a Bird Feeder

-The Cornell Bird Lab puts it best: “The male Northern Cardinal is perhaps responsible for getting more people to open up a field guide than any other bird.
+The Cornell Bird Lab perhaps puts it best: “The male Northern Cardinal is perhaps responsible for getting more people to open up a field guide than any other bird.
 They’re a perfect combination of familiarity, conspicuousness, and style: a shade of red you can’t take your eyes off.”

 First Things First – Get to Know the Range of Northern Cardinals